Multi-output calibration of a honeycomb seal via on-site surrogates: Supplementary Material

 \subsubsection{Acknowledgments}

 Authors JH and RBG are grateful for support from National Science Foundation grants DMS-1521702 and DMS-1821258.
 JH and RBG also gratefully acknowledge funding from a DOE LAB 17-1697 via subaward from Argonne National Laboratory for SciDAC/DOE Office of Science ASCR and High Energy Physics.
-We thank Andrea Panizza (BHGE) for early work on this project, and for initiating the line of research, Mirko Libraschi (BHGE) for many interesting discussions, and \blu{thoughtful comments from an AE and two referees.}
+We thank Andrea Panizza (BHGE) for early work on this project, and for initiating the line of research, Mirko Libraschi (BHGE) for many interesting discussions, and \blu{thoughtful comments from the Editor V. Roshan Joseph, an AE, and two referees towards improving this work.}

 \fi